 The idea of vocation is a consequence of what it means for God to want good things for people.
 Luther says that we should thank God, no more, no less.
 Then we can express our gratitude in the form of attention, care and support for fellow human beings, especially the neighbour who is in a vulnerable position.

-This strengthens the relationships between people so they will support each other when there is a need.
+This strengthens the relationships between people, so they will support each other when there is a need.
 We do this through our normal tasks and our usual roles.
-Working as a shoemaker, broker, police officer or truck driver, staying home as a mother, grandfather or child, spending free time as a football coach, class parent, volunteer in the visitors' service, party organiser or adult on the playground.
+Working as a shoemaker, broker, police officer or truck driver, staying home as a mother, grandfather or child, spending free time as a football coach, class parent, volunteer in the visitors' service, party organizer or adult on the playground.
 All types of work.
 Luther believed that all responsibilities and all tasks that people have and get at home, in their family, work and society can best be understood as callings.

 The idea of a calling is an idea that takes life seriously.
 It is an idea that helps us take ourselves seriously and give humanity its own value, while at the same time emphasing that humanity does not just come of itself, we work for it and it gets stronger every day.
 We are there for each other and God is there and watching us with warm, encouraging eyes.